hamishtech/attribution_analytics_microservice_mvp/README.md

 For data validation, checks have been added to make sure that the `fingerprint` and `created_at` fields are not null.
 These fields are used in linking a pageviews back to an event or user.

+Schema Info
   The domain from the `referrer_url` has been parsed and added to the table.
-Additionally, if a pageview came from a marketing campaign `utm` fields are parsed from the url and added to the table.
+Additionally, if a pageview comes from a marketing campaign, the `utm` fields are parsed from the url and added to the table.
 These additional fields provide more information for attribution analysis.
-Endpoint also checks for duplicates, in case the same webhook is fired twice.
+The endpoint also checks for duplicates, in case the same webhook is fired twice.

 ### Event Endpoint